 For purposes of these tests, "passive income" includes dividends, interest, and gains from the sale or exchange of investment property (including commodities).
-The income that the Trust derives from its sales of physical platinum and palladium bullion is expected to be treated as passive income for this purpose.
-Since substantially all of the Trust's assets consist of physical platinum and palladium bullion and the Trust expects to derive substantially all of its income from the sales of physical platinum and palladium bullion, it is expected the Trust will be treated as a PFIC for each of its taxable years.
+The income that the Trust derives from its sales of physical gold and silver bullion is expected to be treated as passive income for this purpose.
+Since substantially all of the Trust's assets consist of physical gold and silver bullion and the Trust expects to derive substantially all of its income from the sales of physical gold and silver bullion, it is expected the Trust will be treated as a PFIC for each of its taxable years.

-Assuming the Trust is a PFIC, a U.S. Holder will be subject to different taxation rules depending on whether the U.S. Holder: (1) makes an election to treat the Trust as a QEF, which is referred to as a QEF election; (2) makes a mark-to-market election with respect to the units; or (3) makes no election and therefore is subject to the Default PFIC Regime.
+Assuming the Trust is a PFIC, a U.S. Holder will be subject to different taxation rules depending on whether the U.S. Holder: (1) makes an election to treat the Trust as a QEF (a "QEF election"); (2) makes a mark-to-market election with respect to the units, or (3) makes no election and therefore is subject to the Default PFIC Regime.
 As discussed in detail below, making a QEF election or a mark-to-market election generally will mitigate the otherwise adverse U.S. federal income tax consequences under the Default PFIC Regime.
 However, the mark-to-market election may not be as favourable as the QEF election because a U.S. Holder generally will recognize income each year attributable to any appreciation in the U.S. Holder's units without a corresponding distribution of cash or other property.

-Assuming that the Trust is a PFIC, for taxable years ending on or after December 31, 2013, a U.S. Holder will be required to file an annual report with IRS reporting his, her or its investment in the Trust.
+Assuming that the Trust is a PFIC, for taxable years beginning on or after March 18, 2010, a U.S. Holder will be required to file an annual report with IRS reporting his, her or its investment in the Trust.